oracle-livelabs/oci/healthcare-innovations/ai-vision/create/create.md

 ## Task 3: Verify images are correctly loaded

-You can now verify the objects in the bucket by using OCI CLI or just by accessing the bucket in the OCI console
+You can now verify the objects in the bucket by using OCI CLI or just by accessing the bucket in the OCI console. delete any hidden files like .DS files which get uploaded if you are using macOS

  ```text
 <copy>oci os object list --namespace <object_storage_namespace> --bucket-name <bucket_name></copy>